St Mark's Hospital: 1972 to present

 The hospital was administered jointly with Hammersmith Hospital until the NHS reforms of 1972, when it became attached to St Bartholomew's Hospital.
 After 1974, St Mark's was part of the newly established City and Hackney Health District, which also included Hackney General, the Mothers', the German, the Eastern and St Leonard's Hospitals.
 During the 1980s, many of the hospitals in the City and Hackney District were closed and their services transferred to the new Homerton Hospital.

 The government introduced self-governing NHS Trusts and in 1992, Sir Bernard Tomlinson's Report of the Inquiry into the London Health Service proposed radical changes to the hospital groupings then in place.
 St Mark's remained part of the Barts NHS Shadow Trust (later Barts NHS Group) until April 1994, when the changes envisaged by the Tomlinson Report came into force.
 At this point, Bart's joined with the Royal London and the London Chest Hospitals to form the Royal Hospitals NHS Trust (later Barts and The London NHS Trust).

-St Mark's became part of the North West London NHS trust and moved to the same site as Northwick Park Hospital.
+St Mark's became part of the North West London NHS trust and moved to the same site as Northwick Park Hospital in 1995.
+In 2021, St Mark's transferred a majority of its services to the Central Middlesex site, with Northwick Park and Ealing remaining as satellite hospitals.
 The hospital maintains strong teaching ties with Imperial College School of Medicine.

-Centre of excellence

-Following are highlights of the achievements made at the hospital over the years:

-The Lockhart-Mummery technique was developed at St Mark's in the early 1900s by the pioneering cancer surgeon whose name it bears.

-The 'Dukes' staging system, still in use, was developed at St Mark's by Cuthbert Dukes who worked there from around 1920 till 1950.